izz-j/Cyber-Pong/README.md

 Make sure you have SFML version 2.3 or later if using Arch linux grab package from official repo pacman -S sfml
-To compile with gnu makefile:
+To compile with gnu makefile on linux:
 pong: pong.cpp
-	g++ -c pong.cpp
 	g++ pong.o -o pong -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio tested on linux.
 May take some configuring to make it work on windows until official support .